systemPipeR/systemPipeR.github.io/content/en/sps/_index.md

 _shinyapp.io_ will reset the app once a while, but this will affect other people who are trying the demo simultaneously.

+### Rstudio Cloud demo
+There is an [Rstudio Cloud project](https://rstudio.cloud/project/2493103) instance that you can also play with.
+You need to create a free new account.
+Two Bioconductor related modules - workflow & RNAseq are not installed.
+They require more than 1GB RAM to install and to run which is beyond the limit of a free account.

 ## Other packages in systemPipeShiny

 | Package | Description | Documents | Function reference | Demo |